Marijuana growers spend a lot of money on hydroponics nutrients because we want big, phat, sugary buds.

-Yes, some growers get good results with General Hydroponics, or else the company would be totally out of business.
+Yes, some growers get acceptable results with General Hydroponics, or else the company would be totally out of business.

-When growers ask General Hydroponics, Botanicare, Technaflora or most of the other North American hydroponics nutrients companies if they do any scientific research for cannabis growing, their answer is NO!
+When growers ask General Hydroponics, Botanicare, Technaflora or most of the other North American hydroponics nutrients companies if they do any scientific research for cannabis growing, their answer is NO and HELL NO!